 Ohio has more than 5.5 million parcels of real property.
 It is the duty of the Auditor to see that every parcel of land and the buildings thereon are fairly and uniformly appraised and assessed for tax purposes.
 A general reappraisal is mandated by law every six years, with an update at the three year midpoint.

-For more information on property assessments, please visit the Auditor's Real Estate website at www.monroecountyauditor.org.
+For more information on property assessments, please click on Real Estate Inquiry at the top left of this page.